 - Our pool is staffed by more certified lifeguards than required by the Ontario Public Pool Regulations.
 All of our lifeguards are certified by the Canadian Lifesaving Society with their National Lifeguard Certificate, First Aid and CPR Certificates.

-- Junior General Campers will wear life jackets at all times while in the water and on the pool deck.
+- Junior General Campers will wear life jackets at all times while in the water, at the beach and on the pool deck.

-- Life jackets will be provided for all campers that require one.
-Please do not send life jackets or other personal flotation devices from home.
+- Life jackets will be provided for all campers that require one so please do not send life jackets or other personal flotation devices from home.
+This way we are not worried about how they work or if the item you send will work in the context of our program and facility.
+Thank you.

-- There is a mandatory swim test for all other campers who wish to enter the pool without a life jacket.
-Swim tests will be conducted strictly under the supervision of our life guarding staff.
+- There is a mandatory swim test for all other campers who are going into Grade 3 + who wish to enter the pool without a life jacket.
+Swim "check" will be conducted strictly under the supervision of our life guarding staff.
+There is also a swim "check" for the pond. for swimmers of the appropriate age/grade who have passed the pool "check".

 - Swimming wrist bands must be kept on your child’s wrist for the duration of the session.
 If their wrist band must be removed for some reason, please send your camper with a signed note explaining why it was removed.
 Please contact us if there are questions in regards to this matter.

-- More information about swim tests is available in the Parent's Handbook.
+- More information about swim "check" is available in the Parent's Handbook.
 You can access the Parent's Handbook on the Forms and Documents Page of the web site.

 Washroom Breaks/Changing for Junior General Campers